cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 >>> x=1+    2+  3*  (   16-7    )
 ```

 Arguably, the first one is much easier to read.
 The [Python Enhancement Proposal 8 (PEP8)](https://www.python.org/dev/peps/pep-0008/) summarizes coding conventions that describe how Python code should look like to enhance readability.
 It is worth going through the document (at least superficially), but most editors perform PEP8 checks automatically as you type.
-The next section shows how to enable this so-called [linting](https://en.wikipedia.org/wiki/Lint_(software)) in Visual Studio Code.
+If you have set up Visual Studio Code as described previously, code that does not comply to PEP8 should be highlighted (and you can manually fix it).

 Additional learning resources
 -----------------------------